JoanRecorda/meusmems/README.md

 Just a little reminder about Node.js: "(Node.js) lets developers use JavaScript to write command line tools and for server-side scripting—running scripts server-side to produce dynamic web page content before the page is sent to the user's web browser.

 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.
 Node.js is a tool in the Frameworks (Full Stack) category of a tech stack.
+Check this.

 ## Installation